SaidYandarbiev/thesis-alignment-internal-bias/data/README.md

 ## Notes

-The generated extension datasets are not included in this repository.
-They were used for the thesis experiments but are omitted from the public repository together with large checkpoints, logs, generated outputs, and full result folders.
+The repository includes the StereoSet development file and the cleaned gender, race, and religion extension files used in the thesis experiments.

+Large model checkpoints, LoRA adapters, logs, generated outputs, full benchmark outputs, generated plots, heatmaps, and result folders are not included because they are large, machine-specific, or generated during experiment execution.

 The original BiasDPO data is loaded or referenced by the relevant training scripts where applicable.